Oil3/iCode-iCoder/README.md

 A dedicated macOS application to interact with OpenAI's ChatGPT, made for power-users who manage multiple browser and application tabs.

+No API key required, works with both free, pro and plus accounts.

 This application, iCode, offers a native, streamlined and reliable experience: